The OeAWI focuses on information and raising awareness

 The European Network of Research Integrity Offices (ENRIO) is an informal network serving the purpose of promoting the exchange among national and other institutions that deal with questions about research integrity.
 Since 2009, the OeAWI has been a member.
-Since April 2012, Nicole Foeger has served as Chair of ENRIO.
+From April 2012 to October 2018, Nicole Foeger has served as Chair of ENRIO.

 The key objectives of the EU-project European Network of Research Ethics and Research Integrity (ENERI) are to intensify the exchange of information between experts in ethics and research integrity and to harmonize the processes within ethics reviews and investigations of alleged research misconduct.

 Science Europe is an umbrella organization of European Research Funding Organizations and Research Performing Organizations.
 In 2013, a working group on the topic of research integrity was established.
 Until 2015 Nicole Foeger represented the Austrian Science Fund (FWF) in this working group.